Sublinear scaling in non-Markovian open quantum systems simulations: Introduction

 For direct applications of the Feynman-Vernon influence functional approach, one finds exponential scaling with $n$.
 However, a reformulation into the iterative scheme QUAPI~\cite{QUAPI1, QUAPI2} yields truly linear scaling when the memory time of the environment is finite and so the memory can be truncated after $n_c$ time steps.
 Such an approach however retains exponential scaling with the memory time $n_c$.
 It could be expected that $\mathcal{O}(n)$ is the natural lower bound for the scaling, in particular for general open quantum systems with time dependent driving, because, at the very least, $\mathcal{O}(n)$ observables have to be obtained in order to extract the full time evolution.
 In practice, however, it may happen that the numerically most demanding parts of the simulation can be precalculated in sublinear time, leaving a linear-in-time scaling with very small prefactor for the evaluation of the full time evolution which is irrelevant for most practical applications.
 An example is the small matrix decomposition of the path integral (SMatPI) approach~\cite{SMatPI}, where, for a fixed time-independent Hamiltonian, an effective propagator in Liouville space including the effects of the environment is obtained, which can be used to propagate a system over time at a numerical cost comparable to a Lindblad master equation.
-Calculating this propagator, however, scales exponentially with the temporal entanglement length, which is of the order of the memory cut-off $n_c$.
+Yet, for applications involving time-dependent Hamiltonians, e.g., to simulate the response of open quantum systems to strong driving with shaped laser pulses~\cite{pulsed_spectra,SUPER_entanglement}, the effective propagator would have to be recalculated for each time step.

 In this paper, we introduce an algorithm based on the process tensor (PT) framework that demonstrates sublinear scaling of the numerically demanding step.
 A PT captures environment influences equivalent to the the Feynman-Vernon influence functional in a numerically exact way and can be efficiently represented in the form of a matrix product operator (MPO)~\cite{PT_PRA,JP}.
 Once obtained, an open quantum system with an arbitrary time-dependent system Hamiltonian can be propagated in time by simple matrix multiplications on a vector space given by the product of the system Liouville space and the inner dimension of the PT-MPO, which we denote as $\chi$.
 The bottleneck in MPO techniques is the MPO compression, i.e., the reduction of the inner dimension $\chi$, using rank-reducing operations, often achieved by truncated singular value decomposition (SVD).
 We show that the self-similarity of time-independent Gaussian environments---which include electromagnetic environments, typical vibrational baths, and the paradigmatic spin-boson model---can be exploited to devise a divide-and-conquer scheme which reduces the number of SVDs from $\mathcal{O}(n^2)$ in the algorithm introduced by J{\o}rgensen and Pollock~\cite{JP} to $\mathcal{O}(n\log n)$.
 If the memory time is further limited to $n_c$ time steps, we arrive at a theoretical scaling $\mathcal{O}(n_c\log n_c)$, constant in $n$.
 The actual scaling can be larger than this, as the bond dimension $\chi$, and thus the time required for SVD evaluation, can depend on the propagation time.
 However, we will see from numerical results that sublinear scaling with $n$ is indeed seen in the examples we study.